Kaghan Valley: There's no place like it

 and Payee.
 A rugged eight kilometer road climbs 9500 feet through thick pine forest to the top of Paya ridge,

-can also see varieties of wild alpine flowers on the rolling grassy
+also see varieties of wild alpine flowers on the rolling grassy slopes

-slopes of Payee.
-Visitors can then hike up Makra (Spider) Mountain,
+of Payee.
+Visitors can then hike up Makra (Spider) Mountain, which

 A small lake in Siri, on the way to Payee.
 It is located